+- Other EOCFI libraries:

 - EO FILE HANDLING (See [F H SUM]).

-- EO DATA HANDLING (See [D_H_SUM]).
+- EO_DATA_HANDLING (See [D_H_SUM]).

 - EO LIB (See [LIB SUM]).

 - EO ORBIT (See [ORBIT SUM]).

-- EO POINTING (See [POINT SUM])
+- EO POINTING (See [POINT SUM]).

-It is needed to have properly installed in the system the following external libraries:
+- Third party libraries:

-• POSIX thread library: libpthread.so (pthread.lib for WINDOWS, with license LGPL)
+- POSIX thread library: libpthread.so (Note: this library is normally pre-installed in Linux and MacOS platforms.
+For Windows platforms, pthread.lib is included in the distribution package, with license LGPL);

+- GEOTIFF, TIFF, PROJ, LIBXML2 libraries (these libraries are included in the distribution package.
+Their usage terms and conditions are available in the file "TERMS AND CONDITIONS.TXT" which is part of the distribution package).